ahope/cs5520_project/todo-list/adding_room.md

 Recommendation: Use a LocalDateTime, and require a minimum Android API level of 26.
 (Makes things easier. ) If you HAVE to accommodate <26, use a Java Date object instead.

+SImple approach: Require user to enter date/time in specific format, and check the format before accepting the input.